 As he tries to marry conflicting theories in his head, he notices it’s getting dark.
 He rushes towards the direction of the giant Sphinx statue where he left his time machine but is shocked he can’t find it.
 Now he’s become restive.
 He is sure no one has driven it to another timeline because he remembers uncoupling the levers.
 He however maintains that it’s possible that someone moved it in space to a nearby location.

-The next daylight breaks and still the traveler has no lead on his lost contraption.
-He imagines a lot – including that, maybe, someone hid it in a fortified lock underneath the giant sphinx.
+The next daylight breaks and still the traveller has no lead on his lost contraption.
+He imagines a lot – including that, and maybe, someone hid it in a fortified lock underneath the giant sphinx.
 It is awkward to try and break into the public statue so instead, he resolves to befriend the creatures and maybe learn their language and earn their confidence.